chadkluck/serverless-sam-8ball-example/README.md

 Let's set up a test/prod environment where `sam deploy` will by default submit your changes to your test stack, and `sam deploy --stack-name sam-8ball-prod` will deploy to the production stack.

-Edit _samconfig.toml_ and change the stack_name to `sam-8ball-test` (or `sam-8ball-yourname-test`)
+Edit `samconfig.toml` and change the stack_name to `sam-8ball-test` (or `sam-8ball-yourname-test`)

 `stack_name = "sam-8ball-test"`

-This will set the default deploy stack to test, which is a safe thing to do as you'd rather accidently deploy changes to test than production.
+This will set the default deploy stack to test, which is a safe thing to do as you'd rather accidentally deploy changes to test than production.

-Do a `sam deploy` and you'll notice it goes to _sam-8ball-test_.
+Do a `sam deploy` and you'll notice it goes to `sam-8ball-test`.

 Now, do a `sam deploy --stack-name sam-8ball-prod`